djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant - Custom Card `#` (Optional)

-The native `Alarm Control Panel` card does not include a `#` key for confirmation, you need to create a seperate custom button card that can simulate the `#` key.
+The native `Alarm Control Panel` card does not include a `#` key for confirmation, you need to create a separate custom button card that can simulate the `#` key.
 One option is to install the Custom Button Card and then call 'arm_bypass' which is configured to send a `#` key code instead of arming into `Custom bypass` mode.
 The other option is to design your own card that incorporates this key.
 Below is the easiest option to follow.

-1. Download the `Custom Button Card` from https://github.com/custom-cards/button-card and intall it according to whichever method you prefer.
+1. Download the `Custom Button Card` from https://github.com/custom-cards/button-card and install it according to whichever method you prefer.
 Refer to the repository documentation for installation and configuration instructions for either manual or HACS installation.

 2. Once installed, edit your dashboard and create new button using your newly installed custom button card.
 Below is a sample of the configuration that is required to make this button send a `#` key code to Comfort.
 Change the entity name to the one in your system.